dmerck7/Basic-Search-App/README.md

 <b>BackEnd</b>
  * Pulldown the repo
+ * Rwquires .Net 4.6
  * Open and Rebuild the solution
  * Running will serve up the API at http://localhost:65522

 <b>Frontend</b>
+ * Recoment using VSCode with built in terminal
  * Pull down the Ember Project
+ * Requires Node.js (Must be relatively newer version)
- * Use "npm install" to install packages (Relies on Ember Cli)
+ * Use "npm install" to install packages
+ * Use "npm install -g ember-cli" to install Ember-Cli
  * Use "Eember serve" to serve the UI at http://localhost:4200

 ### Recommendations